Recycled polyester decreases our dependence on virgin petroleum-based materials.

-An important fiber in our line, polyester allows us to build lightweight materials that dry quickly and can be used in a variety of applications, including trail-running tops and yoga tights.
-Polyester also blends well with natural fabrics, like cotton.
-Since recycled polyester has been available since the early 1990s, it is more widely available and is similarly priced to its virgin counterparts.
-Using recycled polyester lessens our dependence on petroleum as a source of raw materials, utilizes waste and reduces greenhouse gas emissions from manufacturing.
-In addition, by using recycled polyester we are able to promote new recycling streams for polyester clothing that is no longer wearable.
+An important fiber in our line, polyester allows us to build lightweight materials that dry quickly and can be used in a variety of applications, including trail-running tops and yoga leggings.
+Polyester also blends well with natural fabrics like cotton.
+But virgin polyester is derived from petroleum, which comes at a high environmental cost.

+Recycled polyester, which has been available since the early 1990s, is now similarly priced to its virgin counterparts.
+Using recycled polyester reduces our reliance on petroleum as a source of raw materials, utilizes waste and reduces greenhouse gas emissions from manufacturing.
+Plus, by using recycled polyester, we can promote new recycling streams for polyester clothing that is no longer wearable.

 We’re making progress

 We began making recycled polyester from plastic soda bottles back in 1993—the first outdoor- clothing manufacturer to transform trash into fleece.
 Almost 30 years later, we’ve incorporated recycled polyester into our hard shells, boardshorts, fleece and Capilene® baselayers, and overall have only 13% virgin polyester left in our line.
 We’re actively working to convert that remaining amount to recycled material.

 When sourcing recycled materials, we ask our supply chain partners to be certified to approved third-party standards, including the Recycled Claim Standard (RCS) and Global Recycled Standard (GRS) certifications.
 These standards ensure robust chain of custody practices are in place and reduce the risks of unauthorized mixing or swapping of materials.
 We are committed to achieving RCS or GRS certification at 100% of our eligible fabric mills by 2025.